Current Residents Resources

 Please contact our office immediately so we may investigate the issue.
 You may be required to submit another work order request through Tenant Access.

-Please be aware that you will be charged for any repairs that must be done due to tenant abuse or requests that are the responsibility of the tenants.
 Check to make sure your request is associated with the correct address.
-If you moved from one address to another within Matchbox Realty, placing a maintenance request for a PREVIOUS address, even inadvertently, will result in charge to your tenant account.
-Charges start at $46.00 per hour.
+If you moved from one address to another within Matchbox Realty, placing a maintenance request for a PREVIOUS address, even inadvertently, will result in a charge to your tenant account.

 If your emergency is life threatening or could have serious consequences, DIAL 911.
 For after-hour emergencies, please call our 24-hour Emergency Line at 540.434.5150 then dial 7.